Titof974/kubecon2022/Pod Security Guide.md

 * Start with warn and after that enforce
 	* The typical uses for warn are to get ready for a future change where you want to enforce a different policy

+* The audit mode logs to the cluster audit log

+## Pod security in Action